Exploring Large Language Models for Detecting Mental Disorders: Related Work

 Another study~\citep{doi:10.1080/18824889.2024.2342624} compares the effectiveness of fine-tuned BERT with GPT-3.5 and GPT-4 in the depression detection task.
 The authors use Patient Health Questionnaire-8 scores for classifying transcribed audio data from the Distress Analysis Interview Corpus, KID, and a simulated dataset.
 With scores separated into depressive and non-depressive groups, the zero-shot method for GPT-4 outperforms GPT-3.5 and BERT across all datasets, highlighting the potential of LLMs in depression detection.

-Additionally, research~\citep{wang-etal-2024-explainable} on eRisk 2023 and eRisk 2021 datasets explores detecting depression symptoms and classifying depression severity using LLMs.
+Additionally, \citet{wang-etal-2024-explainable} investigates depression symptom detection and severity classification using LLMs on the eRisk 2021 and eRisk 2023 datasets.
 Utilizing Beck’s Depression Inventory to form queries related to depression symptoms and the Universal Sentence Encoder for text embeddings, the study creates two datasets containing top-1 and top-5 ranked texts for each query.
-LLMs fine-tuned with QLoRA, including Llama-2-13b-chat, SUS-Chat-34B, and Neural-chat-7b-v3, are used for classification into four levels of depression severity.
-The top-five dataset performs better overall, with the combined model neural-chat+SUS-Chat\_top5 excelling in Average Hit Rate and Average Closeness Rate, while neural-chat\_top5 and SUS-Chat\_top5 achieve the highest Average DODL and Depression Category Hit Rate among single models.
+LLMs fine-tuned with QLoRA are used for classification into four levels of depression severity.

 The DORIS~\citep{lan2024depression} system addresses the challenges of detecting depression through social media posts from the Sina Weibo Depression Dataset.
-The authors use GPT3.5-Turbo-1103 for annotating high-risk texts according to the DSM-5 depression scale, also LLM is used to summarize critical information from users' historical mood records (mood courses).
-The final model based on XGBoost is learned on features from annotations and gte-small-zh model vector representations of post histories and mood courses.
-It shows an improvement in the AUPRC metric by 0.036 compared to baseline methods.
-This study underscores the system's potential for early detection and intervention, providing a valuable tool for mental health assessment on social media platforms.
+The authors use GPT3.5-Turbo-1103 for annotating high-risk texts according to the DSM-5 depression scale; also, LLM is used to summarize critical information from users' historical mood records (mood courses).
+The final model based on XGBoost is learned on features from annotations and gte-small-zh model vector representations of post histories and mood courses and shows an improvement over the baseline.

-We are the first to examine and compare three generations of the discussed models for depression and anxiety detection tasks in Russian.
-Unlike other works, we used different models from each group and carefully compared the results of the models between the groups on five datasets, aiming for a general recommendation on the best models to use in practice.
+We are the first to examine and compare three generations of the discussed models for depression and anxiety detection tasks in Russian, namely, traditional ML models, encoder-decoder models, and LLMs.
+Unlike other works, we used various models from each group and carefully compared the results of the models between the groups on five datasets, aiming for a general recommendation on the best models to use in practice.